Summer Garden: Original

 The park was personally designed by Tsar Peter in 1704, supposedly, with the assistance of the Dutch gardener and physician Nicolaas Bidloo.
 Starting from 1712, the planting of the Summer Garden was further elaborated by the Dutch gardener Jan Roosen, who was the chief gardener of the park till 1726.
 The well-known French architect Jean-Baptiste Le Blond, who arrived in St. Petersburg in 1716, added to the park the flavour of a Garden à la française.
 The Summer Garden was largely completed in 1719.
 The walks were lined with a hundred allegorical marble sculptures, executed by Francesco Penso, Pietro Baratta, Marino Gropelli, Alvise Tagliapietra, Bartolomeo Modulo and other Venetian sculptors that were acquired by Sava Vladislavich.
 In the late 20th century, 90 surviving statues were moved indoors, while modern replicas took their place in the park.

-The sequence of patterned parterres, originally more formal than the current landscape, were the site of Imperial assemblies, or lavish parties which often included balls, feasts, and fireworks.
-Apart from the statuary, a major park attraction were the fountains, the oldest in Russia, representing scenes from Aesop's fables.
-Some of these fell out of use and were demolished after the 1777 inundation which destroyed the fountain machinery acquired by Peter the Great in Britain.

 Later

-A delicate iron-cast railing, separating the park from the public walk of the Palace Embankment, was installed between 1771 and 1784 to a design by Georg von Veldten.
-The grille is suspended between 36 granite columns crowned with urns and vases.
+A delicate iron-cast railing, separating the park from the public walk of the Palace Embankment, was installed between 1771 and 1784.
 The poet Anna Akhmatova, among others, considered the grille to be a pinnacle of art-casting and one of the symbols of St Petersburg.

 In the 1820s, a grotto pavilion, attributed to Andreas Schlüter and Georg Johann Mattarnovy, was rebuilt into a coffee house.
-On the bank of the Carp Pond, a magnificent porphyry vase, a gift of Charles XIV of Sweden to the tsar, was installed in 1839.
+On the bank of the Carp Pond, a porphyry vase, a gift of Charles XIV of Sweden to the tsar, was installed in 1839.
 Fifteen years later, a famous monument to the children's writer Ivan Krylov was opened in the park.
 A sign of the progress of Romanticism in Russian official culture, it was the first monument to a poet erected in Eastern Europe.

 On 4 April 1866 Dmitry Karakozov made the first attempt to assassinate the tsar when he walked out of the Summer Garden.
 As the attempt proved abortive, the ponderous Summergrille memorial chapel in a Russian Revival style was built over the gate.
 This reattachment was demolished by the Bolsheviks after the October Revolution.

-The park was chosen by Alexander Pushkin as a setting for childhood walks of the fictional character Eugene Onegin.